ermshiperete/job-dsl-plugin-wiki/Home.md

 Once you know how to create a "seed" job from the tutorial, start looking at the [[Real World Examples]] for examples to steal from.
 For formal documentation, the [[Job DSL Commands]] page has what is available directly in the DSL at this time.

-And finally, if you want to get fancy you'll want to read up on the _configure_ block which gives you direct access to the config.xml, read [[configure block]].
+If you want to get fancy you'll want to read up on the _configure_ block which gives you direct access to the config.xml, read [[configure block]].

+And finally, if you want to get more involved, [[here's how... | How to help out]]

 ## Project Developer Docs
 _Not required for users of the DSL.
 And like any developer docs, they're probably out of date the moment they're written._